socketstream/socketstream/README.md

 # SocketStream

-Latest release: 0.3.0alpha1
+Latest release: 0.3.0alpha2

 Twitter: [@socketstream](http://twitter.com/#!/socketstream)
 Google Group: http://groups.google.com/group/socketstream
 IRC channel: [#socketstream](http://webchat.freenode.net/?channels=socketstream) on freenode

-Welcome to the the first alpha release of SocketStream 0.3 - a complete re-write of previous versions with the main aim of making the project easier to contribute to and extend with third party modules.
+Welcome to SocketStream 0.3 - a complete re-write of previous versions with the main aim of making the project easier to contribute to and extend with third party modules.

 Take a tour of all the new features at http://www.socketstream.org/tour

-### Warning!
+### Status

-This initial alpha release of SocketStream 0.3 is intended for experimentation and discussion only.
-It is nowhere near finished, stable or production-ready just yet.
+This is a working alpha release of SocketStream 0.3 intended for experimentation and use by early adopters who don't mind a rapidly changing API.
+There is still [plenty of work](https://github.com/socketstream/socketstream/blob/master/TODO.md) to do to finish features and improve existing code.

 Please share your thoughts on our [Google Group](http://groups.google.com/group/socketstream) after reading [TODO.md](https://github.com/socketstream/socketstream/blob/master/TODO.md) (updated regularly).

 The previous stable version of SocketStream can be found in the [0.2 branch](https://github.com/socketstream/socketstream/tree/0.2).
 This is the version currently on NPM.